Tan Dhesi: Early life and career

 Tanmanjeet Singh Dhesi was born on 17 August 1978 in Slough to Indian immigrants.
 He spent his early years in Chalvey.
 He is the son of Jaspal Singh Dhesi, who runs a construction company in the UK, and the former president of Guru Nanak Darbar Gurdwara, in Gravesend, which is the largest gurdwara in the UK.

 Dhesi received most of his primary education in Punjab, before returning to the UK at the age of 9.
 He has a bachelor's degree in mathematics with Management Studies from University College London, studied Applied Statistics at Keble College, Oxford, and has a Master of Philosophy in the History and Politics of South Asia from Fitzwilliam College, Cambridge.

 Following in his father's footsteps, Dhesi worked in construction for much of his life, running his own construction company in Scotland.
-He served as Director for Dhesi Construction Limited which became insolvent as records show on Companies House from July 2002 to January 2007 and DGP Logistics PLC from October 2005 to April 2011.
+He served as Director for Dhesi Construction Limited from July 2002 to January 2007, which later became insolvent in 2010 as records show on Companies House, and DGP Logistics PLC from October 2005 to April 2011.